idio-lang/DIPS/source/scheme/advanced-scheme.rst

 You can't get any old continuation -- that would be madness (though there's probably some programming languages where you can).
-In :lname:`Scheme` you have to have passed *through* the continuation you want to capture -- that clearly places a severe limitation on being able to jump about.
+In :lname:`Scheme` you have to have reached the statement before the continuation you want to capture -- that clearly places a severe limitation on being able to jump about.
 On top of that it is caught with a slightly confusing function, ``call-with-current-continuation`` or ``call/cc`` (a relief to everyone's keyboard, if nothing else).

 ``call/cc`` does exactly what it says on the tin.
 It figures out *its own* continuation and passes that to the function you supplied.
-It has called your function with the current continuation.
+It has called your function with the current continuation of the call to ``call/cc``.
 Can't fault the name!

 ``call/cc`` calls the function with the continuation and, sort of like a single form'ed body of a function, will return the value that the